BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_15.md

 Again, you'll be given the choice to activate the Interceptor's wish.
 I choose not to for this guide.

+!newself(["Melia",:ENIGMA_2,3])

 As Melia, take a stroll around the town.
 Head into the mart, then defeat Sariah.

+!battle(["Sariah",:GHOSTGIRL,2])

 In the grove, talk to the Arceus statue.
 Head down and prepare for a battle.
-You get to pick whether Ren or Venam is your partner, or perhaps you can do it alone if you want.
+You get to pick whether Ren or Venam is your partner, or you can do it alone.

-Rogue Psychic Lorna (Blessed Field)
--   Vivillon, Level 83. @ Focus Sash.
-    -   Rage Powder
-    -   Irritation
-    -   Sleep Powder
-    -   Hurricane
--   Aromatisse, Level 84. @ Sitrus Berry.
-    -   Trick Room
-    -   Mystical Fire
-    -   Moonblast
-    -   Light Screen
--   Darmanitan, Level 85. @ Darmanitan Crest.
-    -   Heat Wave
-    -   Psychic
-    -   Will-o-Wisp
-    -   Focus Blast
--   Stonjourner, Level 84. @ Weakness Policy.
-    -   Rock Slide
-    -   Body Press
-    -   Heat Crash
-    -   Protect
--   Aevian Lapras, Level 85. @ Magical Seed.
-    -   Blizzard
-    -   Hypnosis
-    -   Psychic
-    -   Nature Power
--   Fused Solrock, Level 85. @ Life Orb.
-    -   Rock Slide
-    -   Zen Headbutt
-    -   Solar Flare
-    -   Trick Room

-I picked Ren, and this was a cakewalk compared to last time.
-Let Mega Snorlax come out during the trick room and it will go first and can hit hard with Heavy Slam, and the rest of yours and Ren's Pokemon can fill in the rest.
+!partner(["Ren",:OUTCAST,4])

+!partner(["Venam",:LEADER_VENAM3,1])

+!battle(["Lorna",:ROGPSYCHIC,1], "Blessed Field")

-In the Den of Souls, head up.
+In the 3rd Layer, head up.
 You'll have to defeat a couple more mechs!

+!battle(["Mechanisms",:DEFENSEMECH,6], "Crystal Cavern")

-Afterwards, follow the path to the right and find the open building.
+Go to the right and find the open building.
 Explore upstairs then head out.
 We're looking for three green rods: one is hidden up and to the right, another is up from where we found Ren, and the other is near where we started.
 Reactivate the generator.

-Prepare to fight a mech Gyarados!
+Prepare to fight a mech Gyarados with Ren!

-Defense Mech Gyarados (Crystal Cavern)
--   Defense Mech Gyarados, Level 90. @ Sitrus Berry.
-Ability: Liquid Voice.
-Type: Water/Steel.
-Stats: 300/110/150/100/150/51
-    -   Flash Cannon
-    -   Hyper Beam
-    -   Signal Beam
-    -   Scald

-Every time it attacks, it attacks twice.
-Luckily, it's not too hard with Ren assisting - Meganium's Light Screen will help you survive.
+!boss("MECHAGYARADOS", "Crystal Cavern")

 Afterwards, return to the building and head upstairs.
 Head back out and go up when you're ready.

-Team Xen Madelis (Crystal Cavern)
--   Cinccino, Level 84. @ Life Orb.
-    -   Bullet Seed
-    -   Rock Blast
-    -   Tail Slap
-    -   Wake Up Slap
--   Crobat, Level 85. @ Flying Gem.
-    -   Acrobatics
-    -   Tailwind
-    -   Cross Poison
-    -   U-Turn
--   Tsareena, Level 84. @ Assault Vest.
-    -   Trop Kick
-    -   Play Rough
-    -   Power Whip
-    -   Low Kick
--   Florges, Level 85. @ Leftovers.
-    -   Toxic
-    -   Dazzling Gleam
-    -   Synthesis
-    -   Giga Drain
--   Salazzle, Level 85. @ Charcoal.
-    -   Heat Wave
-    -   Sludge Bomb
-    -   Foul Play
-    -   Fake Out
--   Houndoom, Level 85. @ Houndoominite.
-    -   Heat Wave
-    -   Dark Pulse
-    -   Sunny Day
-    -   Sludge Bomb.

-This is a tough fight in general, but I found a pretty easy way to win with Melia's team.
-Simply knock out Cinccino and damage Crobat with Mega Snorlax's Return, then when it goes down swap to Mimikyu.
-Swords Dance, Shadow Sneak to finish Crobat.
-Then Play Rough to Shadow Sneak Houndoom who should turn the field dark, then Shadow Sneak Salazzle to one shot it, then Play Rough Tsareena.
-Now it will go down but Hydreigon, Gardevoir, and Meganium can deal with the rest.
+!battle(["Madelis",:XENEXECUTIVE_2,5], "Crystal Cavern")

+A lot of smart switching will make this fight a breeze for Melia.

 Head up and into this building.

-Make your way up, battling grunts as you go.
+!battle(["Terasita",:XENGRUNT_F,0])

+!battle(["Eddie",:XENGRUNT_M,0])

+!battle(["Rashida",:XENANALYST_F,0])

+!battle(["Harrold",:XENANALYST_M,0])

 When you reach the gatling gun, spam the up arrow.

+!partner(["Lorna",:ROGPSYCHIC,1])

+Defeat the wild Claydol mechs.

+!battle(["Marco",:XENGRUNT_M,0])

-Enter the door after defeating the mechs and grab the shining key.
-Enter the door on the right: read each letter in each open room and open the next door.
+Enter the door on the right outside after grabbing the shining key.
+Read each letter in each open room and open the next door.
 Finally, enter the last door in this area and go up.
-Make your way through and watch the scenes, and when you're able, exit back to where we started.
+Make your way through and watch the scenes, and when you're able, exit back to Ren and Venam.
 Take the elevator up, then the second elevator to the Den of Souls.
 After a scene, head up.

-Team Xen Admin Cassandra (Blessed Field)
--   Shadow Bisharp, Level 84. @ Focus Sash.
-    -   Shadow Break
-    -   Stealth Rock
-    -   Iron Head
-    -   Night Slash
-    -   Brick Break
--   Lycanroc, Level 86. @ Life Orb.
-    -   Stone Edge
-    -   Drill Run
-    -   Psychic Fangs
-    -   Close Combat
--   Serperior, Level 85. @ Flame Plate.
-    -   Hidden Power Fire
-    -   Dragon Pulse
-    -   Leaf Storm
-    -   Giga Drain
--   Aevian Milotic, Level 85. @ Babiri Berry.
-    -   Coil
-    -   Gunk Shot
-    -   Play Rough
-    -   Recover
--   Cinccino, Level 85. @ Cinccino Crest.
-    -   Return
-    -   Play Rough
-    -   Retaliate
-    -   Knock Off
--   Mawile, Level 86. @ Mawilite.
-    -   Play Rough
-    -   Iron Head
-    -   Sucker Punch
-    -   Swords Dance
+!battle(["Cassandra",:XENADMIN_1,0], "Blessed Field")

 This is a tough battle as Cassandra has a lot of threats, and if you're playing as Melia's team, well, then Serperior, Cinccino and Lycanroc can outspeed your entire team.
 As such you need to leverage your team correctly - for instance, Togekiss can easily dispatch the Shadow Bisharp and Serperior, while Meganium can tank Cinccino and chip Mega Mawile well.
-Aevian Milotic will go down to a couple of Earthquakes from Mega Snorlax, and Mimikyu is a good choice to throw out a Swords Dance boosted move when you need it.
-Even if it takes a couple tries Cassandra is easily beaten with the right approach.
+Aevian Milotic will go down to a couple of Earthquakes from Mega Snorlax, and Mimikyu is a good backup revenge killer or late-fight sweeper.

 That's it for the Pearl Route!